 Checking a car’s history is essential to save time, money and hassle.
-Buying a used car without knowing the history can be risky.
+Buying a used car without knowing the past can be risky.
 You may end up with a problem car or lose your money.
 Make sure checking a car’s history before you buy it is at the top of your list of things to do.

 Get a car history check

 A car history check from someone like HPI will uncover if a car has a hidden past.
-A vehicle check will tell you if the car is written off, has an active finance agreement or is recorded as stolen by the police.
+A vehicle check will tell you if the vehicle is written off, has an active finance agreement or is recorded as stolen by the police.

 If you were unlucky and purchased a stolen car, it would remain the property of the original owner who could reclaim it.
 Once again you could lose both the car and your money.